mbucheli/project3-happy-tail-frontend-/README.md

 # Happy Tail
+Happy Tail is a full CRUD application built with MERN.
 As a user Happy Tail let's you store, add, update, and delete clients/pets.
 AAU I should be to add information like, a pet name, image link, service, schedule, client's name, and pet's needs for each client/pet.